The future of automotive retail

 The role of digital transformation in automotive

-Moving forward, an awareness of how automotive retail needs to change and how to implement those changes on the ground will be crucial.
-Business Intelligence (BI) tools can help by analysing performance and considering evolving consumer expectations.
+Moving forward, an awareness of automotive retail trends and how to adapt will be crucial.
+OEM-dealer performance management tools can help by analysing performance and considering evolving consumer expectations.
+Technological advancements have accelerated, leading to the adoption of the acronym CASE - Connected, Autonomous, Shared and Electrified.
+Recently, this has evolved into CASEDD, incorporating digitisation and distribution.
 We’re witnessing a fundamental digital transformation in automotive, which supports the ongoing growth and changes reshaping the industry.

-But, what exactly is the future of automotive retail, and how can retailers adapt to stay ahead of the curve?
+But, what exactly is the future of automotive retail, and how can retailers adapt to stay ahead?

 This article explores six key trends reshaping automotive retail and provides actionable strategies for retailers to adapt and thrive in this evolving landscape.